lauranepasdormir/RenoPilot.Territory/README.md

 ### Steps to Install and Run
 1. Clone the repository or download the source code.
 2. Make sure the necessary data files (`au_postcodes.csv` and `dwellings_backwards_estimated.xlsx`) are available in the root folder.
-3. Open `TerritoryApp.R` or equivalent script in RStudio.
+3. Open `app.R` or equivalent script in RStudio.
 4. Install required packages using the command:
    ```R
    install.packages(c("shiny", "dplyr", "readxl", "ggplot2", "plotly", "shinythemes", "shinycssloaders", "leaflet", "openxlsx"))